 Learn how to draw a great looking Wind with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Wind drawing.

 "The answer, my friend, is blowing in the wind, the answer is blowing in the wind."

 - "Blowin' in the Wind" by Bob Dylan.

 Would you like to learn how to draw the wind?
 You may wonder, how can you draw something that you cannot see?
 We can't see the air or the wind, it is true, but we can see what it does.

 Scroll down for a downloadable PDF of this tutorial.

 In our cartoon drawing guide, we use lines to represent the motion of the wind.
 We can also see the leaves that the wind blows around, and the tree that it bends.

 How to Draw a Great Looking Wind for Kids, Beginners, and Adults - Step 1